Skip to content

 python lerobot/scripts/train.py \

-dataset_repo_id=${HF_USER}/so100_test \
+--dataset.repo_id=${HF_USER}/so100_test \

-policy=act_so100_real \
+--policy.type=act \

-env=so100_real \
+--output_dir=outputs/train/act_so100_test \

-hydra.run.dir=outputs/train/act_so100_test \
+--job_name=act_so100_test \

-hydra.job.name=act_so100_test \
+--device=cuda \

 Let's explain it:

-1. We provided the dataset as argument with dataset_repo_id=${HF_USER}/so100_test.
+1. We provided the dataset as argument with --dataset.repo_id=${HF_USER}/so100_test.

-5. We provided wandb.enable=true to use Weights and Biases for visualizing training plots.
+4. We provided wandb.enable=true to use Weights and Biases for visualizing training plots.
 This is optional but if you use it, make sure you are logged in by running wandb login.

 Training should take several hours.
 You will find checkpoints in outputs/train/act_so100_test/checkpoints.